 Dating for me has been a mixture of good and bad – I mean it’s online dating, we all get the odd weirdo – but generally I was pleasantly surprised.
 Some pity me and don’t know what to say.
 A few ask me disgusting questions and get deleted straight away.
 Ive had my fair share of body-shaming messages about my bag and some disappear when they find out.
 But surprisingly, I get respect more than anything else.
 Showing how I’ve overcome my illness/surgery seems to go down pretty well!

 Regardless if you have a bag, dating is all about being honest with what you want – not just with someone else, but yourself too.
 If you want a relationship, great.
 If you want to shag and never see them again, that’s fine too.
 Even if you don’t know what you want, you’ll figure it out as you go!
 If I can pass on one bit of advice, don’t jump into it if you’re not 100% ready; take it one step at a time.
 You have to love yourself before you let someone else.
 And NEVER let anyone make you feel sh*t about your body!

 Now onto sex:

 When I was about to undergo surgery, it’s hardly a surprise that sex was the last thing on my mind; I couldn’t even walk… And because I didn’t ask my nurse at the time, they didn’t give me anything in the way of advice.

-Pre-surgery I was (and still am… thanks for the reminder) very single, but being single has actually been very empowering.
+Pre-surgery I was very single, but being single was actually very empowering.
 If I date someone now they chose me, bag and all!